For People with Hearing Loss and their Families and Friends | Education, Outreach, Support, Fun.

 It's time to think about a cochlear implant!

-the talk will be transcribed on a screen -- CART, computer assisted real time transmission.
+The discussion will be transcribed on a screen -- CART, computer assisted real time transmission.
 You won't miss a word. the meeting room is LOOPED.
-Use your telecoil or ask for a receiver. no straining to hear what's going on.
+Use your telecoil or ask for a receiver.
+No straining to hear what's going on.

 "I am compelled to live as an exile.
 If I approach near to people, a feeling of hot anxiety comes over me lest my condition should be noticed."

 (Ludwig van Beethoven, 1802 letter to his brothers, from Mayo Clinic's On Better Hearing and Balance, page 13.)